 Benefit Plan Design Approaches

-It is important to understand your current benefit design and how it relates to hemophilia.
+Necessary hemophilia-related costs usually can’t be reduced, but unnecessary costs can be avoided and cost trends contained.
+It is important for employers to understand current benefit design and how it relates to hemophilia.
 Removing barriers and obstacles in the path of optimal hemophilia treatment will ultimately lead to better patient outcomes and avoidance of unnecessary costs for employers.

 Using Plan Design to Improve Outcomes